-These islands are part of a group of several islands called Jardines Del Rey (King's Gardens in English) and which itself is part of a bigger archipelago called « Sabana-Camaguey ».
+These cayos are located off the Northern coast of Cuba (Atlantic side) and are part of an archipelago called Jardines Del Rey (King's Gardens), which itself belong to a larger larger archipelago called « Sabana-Camaguey ».
 The Spaniards named the archipelago Jardines del Rey in 1513 in honor of Ferdinand the Catholic.

 What's new in the « Jardines del Rey » ?

 † The development in the Playa Flamenco area will end by spring 2015, with the opening of the second phase of the Melia Jardines del Rey.
 This hotel will then be the largest in Cayo Coco with 1,176 rooms.

 † There's now a dolphinarium on Cayo Guillermo.
 It's located near the marina, just after crossing the 320-meter bridge that connect the southern tip of Cayo Guillermo with Cayo Coco.